nus-cs2103/website-base/admin/project-deliverables.md

 <box type="warning">

-The dev responses need to be in a precise format for our grading scripts to work.
+Issues created for PE-D and PE need to be in a precise format for our grading scripts to work.
 Incorrectly-formatted responses will have to discarded.
-Therefore, you are strongly recommended to use CATcher for this phase.
+Therefore, you are strongly recommended to use CATcher for PE-D and PE activities.
 If you want to give your response via GitHub instead, **<span class="text-danger">please get our permission first</span>**.
 </box>

 * Go to the [dev-response issue tracker]({{ module_org }}/pe-dev-response)